-Furthermore, reference to New Zealand's recent GST amendments, to allow non-resident business to claim input tax deductions in respect of taxable goods and services acquired in New Zealand, is in keeping with both the destination principle and the input-credit method of VAT.
+Furthermore, reference to New Zealand's recent GST amendments, to allow non-resident business to claim input tax deductions in respect of taxable goods and services acquired in New Zealand, is in keeping with both the destination principle169 and the input-credit method

+The destination principle in turn "facilitates the ultimate goal of ensuring that tax is paid and revenue accrues to the jurisdiction where the supply to the final consumer occurs.
+This ensures that services and intangibles supplied across borders are taxed according to the rules of the customer's jurisdiction irrespective of the jurisdiction from where they are supplied.
+It also ensures a level playing field for suppliers so that businesses acquiring such services are driven by economic, rather than tax considerations" Ibid OECD 2014 International VAT Guidelines p24 of VAT.
 In addition, introduction of such provisions is in keeping with the OECD principles of neutrality and will assist in ensuring the prevention of double taxation, which is a point at issue where input tax deductions are not allowed in a particular jurisdiction.

-In terms of this point at issue, the following recommendations emphasised in the Guidelines are significant.
-The relevant extracts are as follows:
+In terms of this point at issue, the following recommendations emphasised in the OECD 2017 Guidelines are significant -

-- To ease burdens in practice for both tax administrations and business, it is recommended that jurisdictions take into account the application of [the main rule]... in a way that is consistent with the...[guidelines on how to apply the main rule] - To avoid unnecessary burdens on suppliers, it is recommended that the customer be liable to account for any tax due [in respect of B2B transactions where the recipient business is a VAT registered entity].
-This can be achieved through the reverse charge mechanism (sometimes referred to as "tax shift" or "self-assessment") where that is consistent with the overall design of the national consumption tax system.
-[Emphasis added] [It is well known that South Africa, as with other modern VAT systems, does not distinguish between B2B and B2C transactions.
-Once registered as a vendor, all supplies are subject to VAT at the applicable rate.]
-Accordingly, the supplier should then not be required to be identified for VAT or account for tax
+- To ease burdens in practice for both tax administrations and business, it is recommended that jurisdictions take into account the application of the main rule (place of supply being where consumption takes place) in a way that is consistent with the guidelines on how to apply the main rule]; - To avoid unnecessary burdens on suppliers, it is recommended that the customer be liable to account for any tax due in respect of B2B transactions where the recipient business is a VAT registered entity.
+This can be achieved through the reverse charge mechanism (sometimes referred to as "tax shift" or "self-assessment"), but it is emphasised that this must be consistent with the overall design of the national consumption tax system.
+While the SA VAT Act includes what may be referred to as, "specific rules", as set out in the OECD guidelines on place of taxation, it is recommended that the SA VAT Act adopt what may be referred to as a "Main Rule" in respect of place of taxation.